 Description of how long the proposals in Section III are expected to take to complete, and any intermediate milestones that may occur before they are completed.

 The CWG-Stewardship’s proposed changes are to be implemented after NTIA approval of the IANA Stewardship Transition plan.
 Some changes are ready to be implemented, and others may require further assessment by the ICG as they may affect and be of interest to other communities involved in the IANA Stewardship Transition.
 For all changes, including changes that do not require further assessment by the ICG, the community will work with ICANN in implementation.
+The CWG-Stewardship expects that the following implementation items could be completed in approximately three to four months, in accordance with the advice of independent legal counsel: (1) identifying the ICANN assets that relate to the IANA functions to be assigned to PTI and assigning those assets to PTI pursuant to an assignment agreement to be entered into between ICANN and PTI, (2) incorporating PTI and drafting the PTI governance documents (i.e., articles of incorporation and bylaws) and (3) drafting, negotiating and finalizing the ICANN-PTI Contract.
 The CWG-Stewardship has attempted an initial list of elements for implementation as follows:

-Service Levels:
+Service Levels: A set of guiding principles for the review of the current SLEs used by the IFO have been produced and accepted by the IFO.
+The sub-group of the CWG-Stewardship responsible for this work (DT-A) will continue its work, using these principles, after the CWG has transmitted its proposal to the ICG, and prior to the ICG submitting its proposal to the NTIA.
+The objective of this work is to produce a complete and detailed set of recommendations in conjunction with the IFO for the updating of SLEs used by the IFO (this pre-transition work requires approval by the NTIA before the IFO can proceed).
+These recommendations would be provided to the CSC, post-transition, for its consideration, approval and implementation according to a schedule developed jointly with the IFO.

 IANA Budget: The CWG-Stewardship worked closely with ICANN Finance in developing recommendations for transparent budget processes and itemizations regarding IANA operations costs.
 Recommendations on ICANN’s budgeting process can be implemented as further details of the CWG Accountability proposal are defined and approved.
 Developing a PTI budget is part of, and dependent on, the establishment of PTI.
 There are other recommendations (in particular, the ability of the community to approve/veto the ICANN budget) that have been requested of the CCWG-Accountability as part of a key dependency with the CCWG-Accountability as soon as their work is finalized.

 PTI: The CWG-Stewardship worked closely with legal counsel in the reasoning and development of the PTI concept.
 Much research and many memoranda were provided to the CWG-Stewardship that may be useful for consideration in implementation.
 At this stage, considering possible interest and modifications pending from the other operational communities, the ICG may propose modifications to PTI.
-In the meantime, however, the CWG-Stewardship believes it to be good operational practice to separate the physical infrastructure of IANA operations from ICANN operations.

-ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a draft proposed Term Sheet, which can be used as a basis to develop the ICANN-PTI term sheet and ultimately the future contract can be developed.
+ICANN-PTI Contract: The CWG-Stewardship, with assistance from its legal counsel, developed a draft proposed term sheet, which can be used as a basis to develop the ICANN-PTI term sheet and ultimately the future contract with ICANN.
 PTI will need to be established, and have the benefit of advice from independent legal counsel, before it can enter into this contract.